-We often make exceptions for 19+ folks.
-We want to know that you understand that this a camp geared for teenagers, all campers are expected to live with the same agreements and policies, and we expect older campers to be not only cooperative, but also proactive, positive leaders.
-If you are over 18, after you begin your online registration, you will be prompted to complete an additional application form.
+We often make exceptions for folks ages 19-22.
+We want to know that you understand that this a camp geared for teenagers and that you need to keep all the regular camp agreements - even those that might seem odd given your age, such as checking in twice daily so we know you're safe and accounted for.
+We expect older campers to be not only cooperative, but also proactive, positive leaders.
+Older campers also commit to a few additional, common sense agreements.
+If you are over 18, after you begin your online registration you will be prompted to complete an additional application.